 Austin’s current council districts

 Austin’s population is larger and more diverse today.
-The City needs a new group of residents to draw the district boundaries to reflect these changes and impact how Austin residents are represented.
+The 2021 Independent Citizens Redistricting Commission will draw new district boundaries to reflect these changes to impact how Austin residents are represented.

 The residents on the Commission will have access to 2020 Census data.
 The commissioners will use this data and public input to decide how to draw the new district boundaries and best reflect Austin’s changes.
 The commissioners must use the following criteria to draw the district boundaries: